pyrocko/grond/docs/source/method/index.rst

 **UniformSamplerPhase**:
     This is a starting sampler phase of the optimisation.
+A configurable number of models are drawn
-Models are drawn randomly from the entire model space based on a uniform distribution.
+    randomly from the entire model space based on a uniform distribution.

 **InjectionSamplerPhase**: